coryhouse/fluent2016complete/README.md

 # React and Flux from Scratch - Fluent 2016

+##NOTE: This is the COMPLETED version.
+I'm just posting this so you can copy and paste individual files to save typing, and to help debug issues with your version.
+The starter kit for the session is here: [https://github.com/coryhouse/fluent2016](https://github.com/coryhouse/fluent2016])

 Please complete the following machine setup **in advance**:
  1. **Install the latest LTS version of [Node](https://nodejs.org)** - Currently, that's 4.2.6.
  2. **Install [Git](https://git-scm.com/downloads)**.